open-compensation-token-license/license-token-website/wikisrc/nft-and-collectibles.md

 #### Music

 In music, NFTs enable musicians to engage with fans and monetize their work more directly.
 Artists like Kings of Leon have experimented with this new model.
 Check out music NFTs on platforms such as [Audius](https://audius.co/) and [Zora](https://zora.co/).
+For more on music NFTs, explore [Opulus NFT and Music Royalties](https://www.license-token.com/wiki/opulus-nft-and-music-royalties).

 #### Gaming

 NFTs are redefining ownership of in-game assets in the gaming industry, with games like "Cryptokitties" and "Axie Infinity" leading the charge.
 Discover more about blockchain gaming at [DappRadar](https://dappradar.com/).
+Learn about the gaming economy's transformation through [NFTs and Gaming Economy](https://www.license-token.com/wiki/nft-and-gaming-economy).

 #### Virtual Real Estate

 Platforms like [Decentraland](https://decentraland.org/) and [The Sandbox](https://www.sandbox.game/) allow users to buy and develop virtual land, creating a new frontier in virtual real estate.
+For insights into virtual land, see [NFT and Virtual Land](https://www.license-token.com/wiki/nft-and-virtual-land).

 ### Why are NFTs Popular?